-- potential of the student

-- quality of the intended supervision

-- health research career aspirations

-- potential to enhance the voice of Māori, Pacific peoples, or underrepresented communities in relation to health research.
+- potential of the student to succeed in the project - quality of the intended supervision - how the research will be carried out and support Te Tiriti o Waitangi obligations - potential of intended research to contribute towards addressing one or more ethical challenges - health research career aspirations and overall interest in health research - potential to enhance the voice of Māori, Pacific peoples, or underrepresented communities in relation to health research.

 This studentship will only be awarded when the assessing committee considers that a suitable application has been received.
-One of the representatives of the HRC EC and the representative from Dr Poata Smith's whānau will meet with the recipient and their supervisor before the end of the year to whakawhanaungatanga, express support for the student, and share Dr Poata Smith's special legacy in research in Aotearoa New Zealand.
+One of the representatives of the HRC EC and the representative from Dr Poata Smith's whānau may meet with the recipient and their supervisor before the end of the year to whakawhanaungatanga, express support for the student, and share Dr Poata Smith's special legacy in research in Aotearoa New Zealand.
 The final research report will be provided to Dr Poata Smith's whānau in due course.